 MA-109.
 Mathematics for Educators II.
 3 Credits.

-This course is a continuation of MA-108.
-Topics in the second semester include the real number system, proportional reasoning, statistics, probability, and measurement systems.
+Topics include the real number system, proportional reasoning, statistics, probability, and measurement systems.
 This course is intended for individuals who expect to teach in primary school.
 Course Type(s): Core curriculum course.

 MA-115.
 Medical Dosage Calculations for Nursing.
 3 Credits.

 This course is designed for students in nursing so that they can master skills of basic math, emphasis on clinical relevance of math to its application in the clinical setting.
 Prerequisites: NU-202, NU-210.
 Course Type(s): Core curriculum course.

 Differential calculus of polynomial and rational functions; applications of calculus to problems in business and economics.
 Course Type(s): Core curriculum course.

 Exponential and logarithmic functions, integral calculus, differential equations; applications to problems in business and economics.
 Prerequisites: MA-123 or MA-133.
 Course Type(s): Core curriculum course.

 MA-125.
 Intermediate Calculus.
 2 Credits.

 This course is intended for students (e.g., computer science majors) who have completed 6 credits of calculus and who now wish to take Multivariable Calculus.
 Prerequisite: MA-124 or Co-requisite: MA-124.

 MA-132.
 Statistics for Life Sciences.
 3 Credits.